openequella/openEQUELLA/Dev/docs/reactjs.md

 To achieve a modern look and feel based on Google's [Material Design](https://material.io/), a React component library called [Material UI](https://material-ui.com/) is used.

-To produce the smallest javascript deployment files a combination of `Browserify` + `Uglify` is used to shrink the javascript to as small as possible.
+To produce the smallest JavaScript deployment files, [ParcelJS](https://parceljs.org/) is used to shrink and bundle the JavaScript to be as concise as possible.

 ## Code layout

-All the Javascript based code is located in `Source/Plugins/Core/com.equella.core/js/`.
+All the JavaScript based code is located in `Source/Plugins/Core/com.equella.core/js/`.
 Inside that it contains the following layout:

 - `src/` - Purescript source code